MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_IsSignedIn** - Whether or not a user is signed in when the file is saved.

-- **Data_SaveErrorCode** - A numerical value that is set if there is an error to help identify the kind of error.
+- **Data_SaveErrorCode** - A numerical value that is set if there's an error to help identify the kind of error.

 - **Data_SaveErrorDomain** - Specifies the domain of the SaveErrorCode as defined by Apple SaveErrorDomains "are arbitrary strings used to differentiate groups of codes".